plackyhacker/plackyhacker.github.io/kernel/race.md

 HANDLE hDriver;
 ```

 I done a little bit of research around race conditions and I read some different texts around changing the threads priority and setting the processor affinity for each thread.
-I did this, but was curious to see if the race could be one without doing this, and it turns out it can.
+I did this, but was curious to see if the race could be won without doing this, and it turns out it can.
 Here's the main snippets of my code:

 ```c
 int main() {